axypx06/BankManagement-GO/README.md

 **Bank Management System**

-This is a simple Bank Management System implemented in Go using the Gofr framework.
+- This is a simple Bank Management System HTTP (REST) API implemented in Go using the Gofr framework.
 The system provides basic functionality to manage customer accounts, including creating accounts, retrieving account information, updating customer details, and handling financial transactions such as depositing and withdrawing money.
+- I have used docker to connect mysql and redis and used postman for testing API requests.
+- Unit Test Coverage > 60%

 ![image](https://github.com/axypx06/BankManagement-GO/assets/110666919/b01c06e2-0e02-4a56-b15e-b0d302fb323a)